Deveodk/core-component/docs/README.md

 ## Disclaimer

-Core components is an opinionated approach to designing modern Application Programming Interfaces (APIs).
+Core components are an opinionated approach to designing modern Application Programming Interfaces (APIs).
 Every component is specifically designed to be used with Core by Deveo and is therefore not compatible with other frameworks such as standard Laravel.

 ## What it does

-Core Component divides the Laravel class-based directory structure into a domain based one.
+Core-component divides the Laravel class-based directory structure into a domain based one.
 This essentially allows us to have what we call a bundle with a contained logic.

 **Example of this structure:**